 You can make as many Goals as you want within Google Analytics, and can re-create these steps for tracking how many people are joining your e-mail opt-in list.
 Then, the next time you check out your Google Analytics, you can see what your website’s conversion rate right from the Dashboard, (the first screen you see when you log in.)

-Having data like this will help you to make informed choices about your marketing, goals, and strategy moving forward, so you can stay on top of your game and stop second-guessing yourself when you’re up to your eyeballs in feelings.
+Having data like this will help you to make informed choices about your marketing, goals, and strategy moving forward, so you can stay on top of your business and stop second-guessing yourself when you’re up to your eyeballs in feelings.

 Log in to your Google Analytics account and set up a Goal Conversion for something you want to track.